Here are the answers to some of our most Frequently Asked Questions:

 Our recommended insurance partner in the UK for winter sports coverage is https://www.mpibrokers.com/

 Q – Do I still need travel insurance if I have an EHIC card?

-A – Whilst we strongly recommend you obtain a free EHIC card before your trip or make sure your current card is still in date, this will only cover some of the cost for illness and minor injuries, and it does not include on-piste rescue, being airlifted, or repatriated to your home country, nor any major medical treatment.
+A – Whilst we strongly recommend you obtain an EHIC card (or the post-Brexit replacement) before your trip, this will only cover some of the cost for illness and minor injuries, and it does not include on-piste rescue, being airlifted, or repatriated to your home country, nor any major medical treatment.

-Also, treatment is rarely free with an EHIC card, it simply means you only pay what nationals of that country would normally pay, so you could still run up a large bill without appropriate insurance.
+Also, treatment is rarely free with an EHIC / GHICcard, it simply means you only pay what nationals of that country would normally pay, so you could still run up a large bill without appropriate insurance.

-Once the Brexit transition period ends on 31st December 2020, it is unlikely your EHIC card will still be valid.
+After Brexit it is unlikely your EHIC card will still be valid or accepted.

 It is a condition of booking that you have adequate winter sports insurance, including cover for on-piste skiing.

 Q – Which airport do we need to fly into?